System Restore Windows 10 from boot when error arises

 5. When it’s complete, pull out the disc or USB.
 Now you can use it to boot the crashed computer into Windows PE and perform system restore with the backup previously created by AOMEI Backupper.

-The worst case scenario is that something has gone wrong with your computer and you can’t start it anymore, but not only do you not have a bootable disk and restore point, but you haven't used a tool like AOMEI Backupper before the disaster either.
+The worst case scenario is that something has gone wrong with your computer and you can’t start it anymore, but neither do you own any bootable device, nor have you enabled system protection or created system backup with software like AOMEI before.
 Is there any hope in this situation?

 Well, this actually happened to a lot of people.
 You can solve it using the software but with a little more effort.

 Now that your PC has crashed and you can obviously not create a bootable media from it, so try following process:

 1. Finding a working PC with Windows system (better be the same OS as yours).
 Download and install AOMEI Backupper Professional on it since there’s a required feature only available in advanced editions.

 2. Create bootable media and system backup image on the working PC with above methods.
 You can save the image to a NAS or USB for later use.

 3. Start the crashed computer with the bootable device, you may need to change the boot priority in the BIOS/UEFI.

 4. Choose Restore and manually select the image file you created in that working PC to get started.